Legal Steps of Taking Down Fake Websites

 Cybercrime Laws

-Some countries also have laws specifically aimed at combating online fraud and scams.
-For example, in the United Kingdom, the Fraud Act 2006 makes it a criminal offense to commit fraud by false representation or failing to disclose information with intent to make a gain or cause loss to another.
+In the United Kingdom, the Fraud Act 2006 criminalizes fraud by false representation or failure to disclose information with intent to cause loss or make a gain.

 Identify Ownership